L-Liothyronine

 Malathion in an acetone vehicle has been reported to be absorbed through normal human skin only to the extent of 8% of the applied dose.
 Absorption may be increased when malathion is applied to damaged skin.
 Malathion is rapidly and effectively absorbed by practically all routes including the gastrointestinal tract, skin, mucous membranes, and lungs.
 However, it is readily excreted in the urine, and does not accumulate in organs or tissues.

-L-Liothyronine Toxicity
+L-Liothyronine side effects and Toxicity

 Malathion is slightly toxic via the oral route, with reported oral LD50 values of 1000 mg/kg to greater than 10,000 mg/kg in the rat.
 It is also slightly toxic via the dermal route, with reported dermal LD50 values of greater than 4000 mg/kg in rats.
 Moderate poisoning can result in chest tightness, difficulty breathing, bradycardia, tachycardia, tremor/ataxia, blurred vision, and confusion.
 Severe, life-threatening signs include coma, seizures, respiratory arrest, and paralysis.
 Malathion may also be irritating to the skin and eyes.